esmerek/terrific-zebra-dadb5/content/pages/contact.md

   - section_id: contact-form
     type: section_form
     content: >
-      Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at hello@epicfusion.com.
+      How can we serve?
+We are pleased to help.
+Please fill the contact form below or send us directly an email at hello@epicfusion.com.
     form_id: contactForm
     form_action: /thank-you
     form_fields: